-The command information program encompasses the installation's Fort Lee Traveller newspaper, including its website and social media pages; the digital sign at the main gate on Sisisky Avenue; and the annually published Installation Guide and Telephone Directory.
+The command information program encompasses the installation's Fort Lee News platform, its official website and social media pages; the digital sign at the main gate on Sisisky Avenue; and its presence on the Digital Garrison app.

-Unlike civilian newspapers off-post; the Traveller has a military-specified mission to accommodate the command information needs of installation leaders.
-In addition to publishing frequent articles that focus on safety, health, environmental protection, changes to policy and more, the post newspaper tells the Fort Lee story through photos and features that highlight key events, significant achievements, the quality of military training and the unique aspects of a diverse community.
+Fort Lee News accommodates the command information needs of installation leaders.
+In addition to publishing frequent articles that focus on safety, health, environmental protection, changes to policy and more, we tell the Fort Lee story through photos and features that highlight key events, significant achievements, the quality of military training and the unique aspects of a diverse community.

 Contributed articles and photos are eagerly accepted.
 If you call us with a story idea and we’re not able to cover it, or if your unit is involved in an evening or weekend activity worthy of mention, snap a photo and send it to us with a short write-up that includes the 5 Ws – who, what, when, where and why.
 Remember that action shots are always better than static group photos or individuals cheesing it up for the camera, and those good quality photos must be submitted in JPEG format (highest resolution possible) to meet the requirements of our printing process.
 Cameras are available for short-term sign-out at the Public Affairs Office, if needed.

 Contact the editor to submit content or learn more.

 We pride ourselves on providing balanced customer support to all organizations on Fort Lee.
 Contact the editor to submit a request for publicity or coverage.